stanley-c-so/async-algos/number-of-islands.md

 ### AC

 - The key to this problem is to __write a good helper function__. __The main function should traverse every position in the matrix__, and if it happens to find a land, it should invoke the helper function at that position. __By passing the reference to `grid` to your helper function, any mutations made by the helper function updates the `grid` object in real time__.
 - __The purpose of the helper function is to "process" the entire island by traversing it and marking it as "visited" in some way so as not to be double counted as a new island by the main function__.
 (That way, when the main function finds an unvisited land, it will always be a new, distinct island.)
-Make sure your peer's code does not have duplicate island counting!
+Make sure your partner's code does not have duplicate island counting!

 ### TO